UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 ## Acknowledgment

-Thanks to Bitcraze AB for developing and maintaining the Crazyflie ecosystem.

 This tool is developed and maintained by the UniAgent Developers and contributors:
 - Thanks to Mikhail Belov for providing the initial version of this script and the webview for the internal state machine.
 - Thanks to Tianxiong Zhang for continuous testing.